 Both the coursework and research assignment are completed within the two years of study.
 The duration of the programme cannot be ordinarily extended.

 Each of the coursework courses consist of three compulsory modules.

-Students who successfully complete the degree will be awarded a Professional Master' of People Management degree
+Students who successfully complete the requirements of the programme will be awarded a Professional Master' of People Management degree.